 Does your classroom mirror the rectilinear seating arrangement popular in Sumerian classrooms, circa 2000 BCE?
 Or is your classroom seating flexible and tricked out with the IDEO designed Node Chair by Steelcase?
 What classroom design changes can you do on a budget that supports learning?
 Those questions and more are answered below.

-To rethink your student seating arrangement, select seating configurations with names like lasso, the robot, and the big x, or use Kaplan's floorplanner.
+To rethink your student seating arrangement, use Kaplan's floorplanner and try out with names like lasso, the robot, and the big x.
 Then think about classroom space fundamentals:

-- Flexibility: Students and the instructor should be able to easily transition to functional spaces, such as a class library, literacy center, computer area, stage, reading nook, etc.
+- Flexibility: Students should be able to easily transition to functional spaces, such as a class library, literacy center, computer area, stage, reading nook, etc.

 - Belonging: Learners should feel like the space is theirs.
 Put up pictures of kids and exemplary work.
 Put up posters that feature diverse faces.